ferrilab/bitvec/README.md

   hyphen/underscore dichotomy.
 - My `BitVec` structure is exactly the size of a `Vec`; theirs is larger.
 - I have a `BitSlice` borrowed view.
+- My types implement all of the standard library’s slice and vector APIs

 ## Why Would You Use This